Oil and Gas Investments

 Questa Energy Corporation is continually developing oil and gas projects primarily in the Mid- Continent region.
 Questa retains a substantial equity position in most projects, and the remaining interests are offered to knowledgeable investors and industry participants.
 A typical project is developed by securing acreage based on specific geologic conditions.
 A prospectus can be created once the acreage is secured.
 The prospectus may include a geologic, land, and engineering summary, geologic and land maps, an estimate of costs in the form of an Authority for Expenditure (AFE), a participation agreement and joint operating agreement (JOA).

 Exploration efforts are concentrated in niche areas where we can utilize our local knowledge and expertise.
-Projects range from horizontal drilling and aquisition programs in the Texas Panhandle and Oklahoma to vertical drilling programs in Western Kansas.
-Questa minimizes its drilling risk in its Western Kansas drilling programs by utilizing 3-D seismic, along with other proprietary technologies.
-We have participated in an extensive number of 3-D projects and rely on our experience, expertise and analogs in new project development.
-We require adequate data to be able to analyze prospective acreage for a potential drilling location to insure a quality reservoir capable of producing substantial quantities of oil and gas.
+We have been prinapally involved in both horizontal and vertical drilling projects located in Texas, Oklahoma, and Kansas.
+Adequate data is required to be able to analyze prospective acreage for a potential drilling location and to insure a quality reservoir capable of producing substantial quantities of oil and gas.
 Projects target long life reserves (15-20 years+) and quick pay-outs (36 months or less) and rates of return are expected to be no less than 20%.